LaunchAcademy/node-group-project-final/node-group-project.md

 - A `NavBar` using `React Router`
   - The `NavBar` contains links to:
-    - The `Landing page`
+    - The `All Pet Types` page
-    - Each type of animal's `index page`
+    - Each pet type's show page
-    - `List a pet for adoption`
+    - `List a Pet for Adoption`
-      - This should be a link to the `/adoptions/new` path.
+      - This should be a link to the `/pets/new` path.

 ### Non-Core User Stories